-Although not officially announced for this year, Snoqualmie Railroad Days hosts two live music stages along with a grand parade.
+During typical non-pandemic years, Snoqualmie Railroad Days hosts two live music stages along with a grand parade.
 Snoqualmie Railroad Days committee selects a community member to serve as Grand Marshal to head the annual Grand Parade.
-Grand Marshals are selected in recognition of their dedicated service to the community of Snoqualmie. in 2018, committee members selected Snoqualmie City Clerk, Jodi Warren, for the distinguished title.
+Grand Marshals are selected in recognition of their dedicated service to the community of Snoqualmie.

 Friday night is live music in Downtown Snoqualmie.
 Saturday is the kiddie and Grand Parades.
 These are followed by a firefighter’s competition and a Big Band Dance in the evening.
 There is a Legends Car Show on Sunday.
 All weekend long there are Arts in the Park, kids activities, music, beer and wine garden, and train and speeder car rides.

 The main parking area is at the Snoqualmie Depot at 38625 SE King St in Snoqualmie.
 There is diagonal parking on Railroad Avenue and parallel parking on side streets.
 There is an additional railroad parking lot off of Fir Street, one block north of the Depot.